 The explosion caused a whole storm of gamma rays that, colliding with Oxygen and Hydrogen atoms, created a real electronic tsunami that spread for hundreds of miles.
 Street lanterns went out in Hawaii, and everywhere up to the very Australia, radio navigation systems were disabled for 18 hours.

 The United States began studying the ways of protecting electronics from such electromagnetic impulses (EMI) and developing weapons on their basis.
 Many of these works are classified, however, at present, the main efforts are allegedly focused on using high-temperature superconductors to create strong magnetic fields.
 The threat of a powerful E-bomb explosion is currently very big especially in highly developed countries.
-Take care, dear readers!
+Take care, dear readers.
+Download your PDF now!